ferrous-systems/unsize-experiments/README.md

 [motivation]: #motivation

 Currently unsizing in Rust is very rigid, only allowed in very specific scenarios permitted by the rules surrounding the current `Unsize` and `CoerceUnsized` traits and it's automatic implementations by the compiler.

+This on one hand, has the downside of being very magical, as the majority of the logic happens inside the compiler opposed to the source code and it also prevents certain unsizing implementations from being doable today

-Due to this rigidness of the current traits, it is also not uncommon to see types implement `Deref` instead `Unsize` to get deref coercions instead of unsizing coercions which can happen in the same places (and more) as unsizing even if the type is semantically not a pointer.
+Due to this rigidness of the current traits, it is also not uncommon to see types implement `Deref` instead of `Unsize` to get deref coercions instead of unsizing coercions which can happen in similar places as unsizing even if the type is semantically not a pointer (as was desired by `Deref`).

-This RFC attempts to make these rules more flexible by also allowing user implementations of the traits.
+This RFC attempts to make these rules more flexible by also allowing user implementations of the traits that define how the metadata is derived.

 TODO: Flesh this out, guide level explanation also needs more examples